pierrecabriere/next-apollo-hoc/README.md

 this.props.login()
 ```

 The login function will call a graphql mutation to get a token back.
-This token will be stored in a cookie and automatically injected inside the authorization headers of each apollo client request.<br/>
+This token will be stored in a cookie and automatically set as the authorization header of each apollo client request.<br/>
 So, the minimal configuration is :
 ```jsx
 {